linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 cssclasses: academia
 ---

-# **BRIEF** SERIES

-OFFICE OF FINANCIAL RESEARCH

-20-01 [ |] July 16, 2020

-## Basis Trades and Treasury Market Illiquidity
+# Basis Trades and Treasury Market Illiquidity

 _By Daniel Barth and Jay Kahn_ [1]

 ### The Treasury futures basis trade seeks to exploit the price difference between cash Treasury securities and Treasury futures.
 This brief summarizes evidence on the size and extent of basis trading by hedge funds and assesses the possibility that the trade's exposure to financing and liquidity risks contributed to Treasury market illiquidity in March 2020.
 This brief also highlights the potential for the trade to lead to further illiquidity.
 While we find that Treasury illiquidity in March placed stress on Treasury basis trades, the evidence casts doubt on the theory that stress in these trades amplified Treasury market illiquidity.
 Intervention by the Federal Reserve in the Treasury and repo markets may have limited spillovers that could affect financial stability.

-# Basis trading is a form of near-arbitrage between the cash and futures prices of Treasury securities — a usually small difference known as the basis.
+Basis trading is a form of near-arbitrage between the cash and futures prices of Treasury securities — a usually small difference known as the basis.
 If this difference is bigger than the cost of buying the Treasury and financing that purchase in the repurchase agreement (repo) market, then the trade is profitable.
 Traders rely on repo markets for financing to achieve high leverage for these trades.
 In early March 2020, stress in Treasury markets led to large basis trade losses for some relative value hedge funds.
-Basis trades tie together Treasury
-markets, futures markets, and repo markets, all three of which are crucial to price discovery and liquidity provision in the financial system.
+Basis trades tie together Treasury markets, futures markets, and repo markets, all three of which are crucial to price discovery and liquidity provision in the financial system.
 While the return on the basis trade is virtually guaranteed over the long term, in the short term this trade is exposed to substantial liquidity and margin risk.
 Stress on these trades therefore presents a potential source of systemic risk.

-A variety of data sources and market commentaries

-have documented the rising popularity of basis trading

-among relative value hedge funds.
-Office of Financial

-Research (OFR) internal data also provide evidence of

-this.
-If the hedge funds undertaking these trades are

-large and highly leveraged, this may further magnify

-the associated potential systemic risks.
-Indeed, the

-pervasive illiquidity in March 2020 led to large losses

-at relative value hedge funds engaged in basis trades.

-Such funds significantly unwound their positions as a

-result.
-This has led regulators and market observers to

-speculate that stress in basis trades may have added to

-stress in Treasury markets.
-However, the evidence casts

-doubt on this conclusion.
-Specifically, we find that the

-Treasuries that were most likely to have been directly

-affected by losses on the basis trade actually became

-more valuable during March 2020.
+A variety of data sources and market commentaries have documented the rising popularity of basis trading among relative value hedge funds.
+Office of Financial Research (OFR) internal data also provide evidence of this.
+If the hedge funds undertaking these trades are large and highly leveraged, this may further magnify the associated potential systemic risks.
+Indeed, the pervasive illiquidity in March 2020 led to large losses at relative value hedge funds engaged in basis trades.
+Such funds significantly unwound their positions as a result.
+This has led regulators and market observers to speculate that stress in basis trades may have added to stress in Treasury markets.
+However, the evidence casts doubt on this conclusion.
+Specifically, we find that the Treasuries that were most likely to have been directly affected by losses on the basis trade actually became more valuable during March 2020.

 Views and opinions are those of the authors and do not necessarily represent the views of the Office of Financial Research, the